1. Resume Examples

 Resume summary example: optimize for success

 Loosen up a little here to allow yourself to tout your biggest and best achievements.
 Use a sentence or two to explain your business philosophy.
 Make sure you add in descriptive words that tell who you are as a professional.
-This section sits at the top of your business manager resume, set the tone and messaging from the start by imaging you are delivering your report directly to your future boss.
+This section sits at the top of your business manager resume and sets the tone and messaging from the start by imagining you are delivering your report directly to your future boss.

 Expert tip